dribnet/2021_MDDN342_Runner/README.md

 My inital idea for my face is a stylised face with watercolour-esque shading on one side.

-Created the face base and all of the watercolour shaded sections and gave an outline to those for a fringe effect.
+Created the face base and all of the watercolour shaded sections and gave an outline to those for a fringe effect Turned off debug mode
 Five of the sliders are currently in control of: the thickness of the top eyelid the colour of the eyes